 - Click Replace.

-Note: If multiple strings are selected, it may take some time to calculate the number of strings that will be replaced.
+Note: If multiple units are selected, it may take some time to calculate the number of units that will be replaced.

 Tip: For some project integrations, these changes will not automatically appear in the origin system.
 Instead, files must be re-sent to Smartling for translation to pick up the change.
 Please reach out to your CSM if you have questions about your project.